Tax News

 Cashless Transactions

-The new requirement for apps/services such as Venmo, PayPal, Cash, Apple Pay, eBay etc. to issue 1099Ks was suspended for 2023, and will take effect in tax year 2024 with a $5,000 or 250 transaction reporting threshold.
+The new requirement for apps/services such as Venmo, PayPal, Cash, Apple Pay, eBay etc. to issue 1099Ks (suspended for 2023) is now in effect, with a $5,000 or 250 transaction reporting threshold.
+The threshold is set to decline to $2,500 in 2025 and then to (the ridiculous) $600 in 2026.

 IRS Identity Protection